zachanima/hacksim/README.markdown

     |                                        | [irc][bbs][NEWS][music] |
     +----------------------------------------+-------------------------+

 `TERMINAL` is where the majority of the game takes place.
+Has a number of tabs.

-`MAP`/`LOCAL` is a map/blueprint of the current network location.
+`MAP`/`LOCAL` is a map/blueprint of the current network location, possibly containing;

+  * World map
+  * Local view
+  * 3D Model view
+  * Media view
+    * Audio
+    * Video
+    * Image

 `COMMUNICATION` is the modular communication panel, containing;